wangchning/vocabulary/Vocabulary.md

 [comment]: # (math)
 ### factor through
 (category theory) Said of a morphism: to be equal to a composition of two morphisms, one of which is the given morphism (that is being said to be "factored through").

+### fetch
+To fetch something is to go and get it.
+"Go fetch!" you might shout after your dog while throwing a stick into the yard.

 ### filter
 The Medieval Latin root is filtrum, or "felt," which was used by early chemists to strain liquids, especially when purifying water.